Diastasis Recti 101

 In general, if you've had abdominal surgery, had any abdominal hernias; have been pregnant; have had a "beer belly" for a long time; have an outie belly button or protruding belly; did gymnastics, swimming, tennis, golf, and/or yoga, Pilates and crunches on a regular basis; and/or experience back or hip pain, bloating after eating, or poor posture.

-Specifically, if you are a mother, the answer is...more than likely!
+Specifically, if you've given birth, you have a 30-50% chance of having a separation!
 Each pregnancy will worsen your separation.
 This contributes to why you possibly show faster with each pregnancy.
 So, whether you had a vaginal delivery or C-section, in accommodating the growth of your baby, your uterus expands and the recti muscles separate.
-This separation is what caused the connective tissue to be stretched out.
+This separation is what primarily caused the connective tissue to be stretched out.

 HOW DID I GET A SEPARATION?